mhernando/gz_rosa_control/README.md

 The figure shows the main parameters needed for the similation of omnidirectional drive and also de used conventions.

-- commandTopic:
+- commandTopic: Twist topic used as input
-- odometryTopic:
+- odometryTopic: topic where publish the odometry data
-- odometryFrame:
+- odometryFrame: the TF frame for odometry
-- odometryRate:
+- odometryRate: (double) Odometry frecuency update [Hz]
-- robotBaseFrame:
+- robotBaseFrame: base frame of the robot
-- wheel_radius:
+- wheel_radius: All the 4 wheels have the same radius [meters]
-- base_lenght:
+- base_lenght: (check figure) distance between front and rear wheels [meters]
-- base_width:
+- base_width: (check figure) distance between left and right wheels [meters]
-- front_left_joint:
+- front_left_joint: joint name of the rotational joint of the referenced wheel
-- rear_left_joint:
+- rear_left_joint: joint name of the rotational joint of the referenced wheel
-- front_right_wheel:
+- front_right_wheel: joint name of the rotational joint of the referenced wheel
-- rear_right_wheel:
+- rear_right_wheel: joint name of the rotational joint of the referenced wheel
-- wheel_max_speed:
+- wheel_max_speed: maximun allowed ratational speed [rad/sec]
-- wheel_acceleration:
+- wheel_acceleration: angular acceleration of the wheel [rad/sec^2]
-- joint_config:
+- joint_config: a string with 4 integer values (1 or -1).
+Correction of the joint rotational direction.
+Its useful to allow the use of the same wheel component for all the wheels but controlling them with a virtual angular velocity.
+Internally, de FK and the IK, consider a positive velocity of the wheels when they try to move the robot forward.

 ###example of use in a urdf file: